 Move the dish of setting gelatin to the fridge and leave at 4 °C for 30-60 min.

-In a fume cupboard, cut out a small block (~ 1 x 1 cm) containing the gelatin-embedded tissue of the dish using a scalpel blade, lift the block using a small spatula and carefully place it in the same but fresh fixative solution used to fix the slices for at least 30 min at 4 °C.
+In a fume hood, cut out a small block (~ 1 x 1 cm) containing the gelatin-embedded tissue of the dish using a scalpel blade, lift the block using a small spatula and carefully place it in the same but fresh fixative solution used to fix the slices for at least 30 min at 4 °C.

 Wash the gelatin block in 5 mL of 0.1 M PB three times, dry it using a piece of paper tissue and stick the block side up (i.e., with the tissue at the top) onto a vibratome chuck using superglue.